wp-plugins/facebook-video-embed/readme.txt

 == Description ==

 Embed any public facebook video directly into a wordpress post, without having to write a single line of code.
-Simply put the facebook video url on a form which is availabe in visual editor of any post.
+Simply put the facebook video url on a form which is available in visual editor of any post.

 = Supported Embeds =
 * Facebook Videos